+The University of Kentucky complies with the federal and state constitutions, and all applicable federal and state laws, regarding nondiscrimination.
+The University provides equal opportunities for qualified persons in all aspects of University employment.
 All appointments shall be made strictly on the basis of merit.
-An applicant for a position shall not be discriminated against because of sex, race, ethnic origin, national origin, sexual orientation, color, creed, religion, age, or political belief.
+An applicant for a position shall not be discriminated against because of on the basis of race, color, national origin, ethnic origin, religion, creed, age, physical or mental disability, veteran status, uniformed service, political belief, sex, sexual orientation, gender identity, gender expression, pregnancy, marital status, genetic information, social or economic status, or whether the person is a smoker or nonsmoker, as long as the person complies with University policy concerning smoking. (see also Governing Regulation XIV.B.1, Nondiscrimination Policy) sex, race, ethnic origin, national origin, sexual orientation, color, creed, religion, age, or political belief.
 Additionally, the University shall not discriminate against any applicant for employment because of Vietnam-era veteran status, disabled veteran status, or physical or mental disability in regard to any position for which the applicant for employment is qualified.